 Bucking’ Broncs are just the beginning.

-Modern-day rodeo has its roots on the plains, these tradition live on today, during the Laramie Jubilee Days Rodeo, each July.
-See some of the Wild West’s bravest ropers, riders and racers from days gone by.
+Modern-day rodeo has its roots on the plains.
+These traditions live on today, during the Laramie Jubilee Days Rodeo, each July.
+See some of the Wild West’s bravest ropers, riders, and racers from days gone by.
 Riding.
 Roping.
 Racing.
-Modern day rodeo lives on each July in Laramie.
+Modern-day rodeo lives on each July in Laramie.

 B. C. Buffum took a photograph of Holt on Steamboat during that ride in Laramie, which was later used to create the symbol for the University of Wyoming Cowboys.
 The Buffum image also may have been one of many photographs artist Alan True used for inspiration for the original piece of art he drew that became the Wyoming license plate and ultimately the cowboy bucking horse symbol for Wyoming.

 More information about Laramie Jubilee Days: http://laramiejubileedays.net/index.html